TOC Policy Positions Revised and approved by TOC Board as of July 21, 2021

 ● In 2013, TOC helped protect the Kanaha Wetlands on Maui from development and preserve the area as open space.
 TOC continues to advocate tirelessly for preservation and protection of these lands, which are constantly under threat of development.

-5.The Outdoor Circle advocates for the preservation and protection of parks and recreational areas and opposes commercialization and encroachment of open space in parks by public development.
+5.The Outdoor Circle advocates for the preservation and protection of public parks and recreational areas, including protecting their tranquility and natural beauty, and opposes commercialization in parks, and encroachment of open space in parks by public development.

 Supporting Statement: ● Since its founding, TOC has been actively involved in the establishment and preservation of public parks and recreation areas throughout the islands.